Cray-HPE/docs-csm/operations/FAS_Loader/FAS_Loader_Fails.md

 >    cray-fas-loader-1-pnn6c 2/2 Running 2 9m38s
 >```

->Check the logs dumped on screen using this command:
+>Check the logs using the pod name returned:

 >```bash
 >    ncn# kubectl logs -n services cray-fas-loader-1-pnn6c -c cray-fas-loader
 >```

+>Check for `CRITICAL: Failed to get repomd.xml from repo` message in the logs.

-If you need to rerun the FAS loader use the following commands:
+To rerun the FAS Loader:

 >Retrieve the job name.
 In the following example, the returned job name is cray-fas-loader-1, which is the job to rerun in this scenario.